Margrethe Parm: YWCA career

 After receiving her teaching qualification, Parm worked as a teacher at Nordstrand Middle School until 1915.
 She then went to the US on a scholarship from the YWCA's World Federation, studying for a year at the YWCA America's secretarial school in New York City, graduating in 1916.
 When she returned to Norway, Parm was employed as national secretary of the Norwegian Christian Youth Association, with the YWCA as her special area of responsibility.
 In 1919, together with Anne Katrine Bredvei, she drafted the first Norwegian scout law for women.
 She represented the YWCA on the Norwegian Women's National Council from 1919 to 1924.

 In 1920, Parm believed that the time had come for a girl scout movement.
-In the summer of 1920, she arranged a scout camp for girls in Røldal and, on 3 November 1920, Norway's YWCA scouts were founded.
+In the summer of 1920, she arranged a scout camp for girls in Røldal Municipality and, on 3 November 1920, Norway's YWCA scouts were founded.
 She herself became the "scout leader", although the job title was later changed to "country manager".
 Parm served in this role until 1927.
 From 1922 to 1923 she was also the editor of the YWCA Scouts magazine.
 From 1920–26 she was a member of the committee of the World Association of Girl Guides and Girl Scouts and in 1927 she became general secretary of the world association, which took her out of Norway for five years, residing in London and Geneva.
 She was again on the committee from 1936 to 1940.
 She remained involved with the scout movement for the rest of her life, although scout work was banned during German occupation of Norway in World War II.